 Paint Cleaning and Maintenance

 Lacquer finishes tend to cost more than polyurethane.
-Though both paints have around the same price tag, you’ll need to purchase more quantities of lacquer.
-This is because lacquer is a thin paint and as such, you’ll need multiple coats to fully cover an area.
+Though both paints have around the same price tag, you’ll need to purchase more quantities of lacquer because it is a thin sealant, so you’ll need multiple coats to cover an area.

 Related Read: Can You Paint Over Lacquer?

 The answer depends on a few factors.
-Before deciding on which of the top coats to go for, answer a few questions.
+Before deciding which top coats to go for, answer a few questions.

-Though both paints cost around the same, lacquer finish tends to require more paint and as such more money.
-This is due to the thin nature of lacquer.
+- Budget – Though both paints cost around the same, the lacquer finish requires more paint and money.
+This is due to its thin nature.